 The growth in financial losses from withdrawals at St. Thomas is not unusual.
 In fact, even prior to coronavirus, more than 70% of schools surveyed in 2019 reported an increase in student medical withdrawals.

-St. Thomas joined the expanding GradGuard family of almost 400 colleges and universities nationwide who protect their students with its modern form of tuition and renters insurance.
+St. Thomas joined the expanding GradGuard family of more than 400 colleges and universities nationwide that protect their students with its modern form of tuition and renters insurance.

 Offering a solution for students and families in an uncertain time